-Inboard/Outboard and Other Motor Options: The traditional I/O (stern drive) motor that comes with the bowrider is great for creating big wakes.
-However, many people are upgrading to outboard or jet drive motors for bigger bodies of water or better performance.
+- Motor Options: The traditional I/O (stern drive) motor that comes with the bowrider is great, however, many people are moving to outboard or jet drive motors.
 The advantage here is that there is a motor to suit every need.

 Disadvantages of Bowrider Boats

 As long as you purchase a bowrider with the intention to use it for cruising and entertaining, you won’t be disappointed.
 With that said, there are a few drawbacks to this particular model:

 - Bowriders aren’t designed for long trips, a lot of overnight trips, or use in poor weather conditions.
 While some newer luxury models include mid-cabins and full beam cabins, this isn’t common.
 These are day cruisers, after all.

 - Most bowrider models under 26 feet will struggle with the choppy, rough waters outside of a smaller lake or body of water.
 If you want a bowrider that can cruise the seas, consider a larger model for a safer, more comfortable ride.

 - The majority of models have plenty of tech features and entertainment options packages, but their big focus is seating.
 If you want a boat with roaming room or prefer the bow sundeck to a seating area, this might not be the right style for you.

 For the most part, just about anyone can have a good time with a bowrider.
 So long as you’re not looking for a fully-equipped luxury yacht, this style of personal pleasure boat can deliver plenty of enjoyment.
 No matter your intended use, there are styles for every hobby and every budget.

 Bowrider Brands and Manufacturers